Arizona inmate loses bid to avoid execution on Wednesday – KION546

 PHOENIX (AP) — A federal judge on Tuesday rejected a request to postpone the planned execution of an Arizona prisoner in what would be the state’s first use of the death penalty in nearly eight years.

-The judge’s decision keeps on track plans to execute 66-year-old Clarence Dixon Wednesday morning at the state prison in Florence, Arizona, for his murder conviction in the 1978 killing of 21-year-old Arizona State University student Deana Bowdoin.
+The judge’s decision keeps on track plans to execute 66-year-old Clarence Dixon on Wednesday morning at the state prison in Florence for his murder conviction in the 1978 killing of 21-year-old Arizona State University student Deana Bowdoin.

-Dixon appealed the judge’s ruling at the 9th Circuit Court of Appeals, where arguments were scheduled for Tuesday afternoon.
+Dixon appealed the judge’s ruling at the 9th Circuit Court of Appeals, where three judges heard arguments on Tuesday afternoon but didn’t say when they planned to issue their decision.

 Dixon’s remaining legal efforts center on his claim that he is mentally unfit to be executed and that his psychological problems prevent him from rationally understanding why the state wants to end his life.